 Jan.
 8 "Nice Presidents Finish Last" - Dr. Dan Cassino, Professor of Political Science, Fairleigh Dickinson University and author.
 Too often, the most successful presidents aren't those that we'd want to bring home to meet the family.
 Various presidents will be discussed to see what we really should be looking for in a president.

 Jan.
-15 "Same Bed -- Diferent Drems: Is There Anything to Learn from the Canadian Model" - Dr. Michael Hawes, CEO Fulbright Canada and professor at Queens University.
+15 "Same Bed -- Different Dreams: Is There Anything to Learn from the Canadian Model" - Dr. Michael Hawes, CEO Fulbright Canada and professor at Queens University.
 He will speak about publicly funded health care, immigration experience, and publicly funded education.

 Jan.
 29 "Great Power Shifts in the International System and Implications for the United States" - Dr. Doug Simon, Professor Emeritus, Drew University, will discuss major power shifts occurring in the international system.
-China's challenge to American Global preeminence, the rise of Eurasia, Russia's efforts to reestablish its spehere of influence and the rise of hyper-nationalism threaten the post-WWII international order and pose major world dangers.
+China's challenge to American Global preeminence, the rise of Eurasia, Russia's efforts to reestablish its sphere of influence and the rise of hyper-nationalism threaten the post-WWII international order and pose major world dangers.
+February Birthdays - John Baxter

 Technology User Group (TUG) Discussions for all users at all levels in the front of our meeting room, 11:45 a.m.
 (First and fourth Tuesdays of the month)..